 Management has used estimates and assumptions that have affected assets, liabilities, revenue, expenses and information on potential liabilities.
-This particularly applies to the revenue recognition of customer projects.
+The most significant accounting estimations concerns the revenue recognition of customer projects, write-down/reversal of goodwill and other intangible assets, and the calculation of fair value of assets and liabilities at acquisitions.
 Future events may imply that the estimates change.
 Estimates and the underlying assumptions are considered on a continuous basis.
 Changes in accounting estimates are recognised in the period the changes arise.
 In the event that the changes also apply for future periods, the effect is distributed over current and future periods.
-Ref. note 4.
+Ref. note 3.